-Next, make yourself a cup of tea (or a stiff drink if you roll that way).
-Take two minutes to sit down and sip your drink.
-Then get up and do like this: There is probably some gunk in the food trap of your kitchen sink.
-Scoop it out.
-Wear gloves, close your eyes and hold your nose if you need to.
-Once that's done, grab a bottle of spray cleaner and squirt the line of grime that rings your sink.
-Wipe the grime away with paper towels.
-If you are so not-domestic that you don't have paper towels, use toilet paper.
+Next, make yourself a cup of tea (or a stiff drink if that's how you roll).
+After taking 2 minutes to sit down and sip your drink, get up and do this: Scoop out any gunk from your sink's food trap.
+Wear gloves, close your eyes and hold your nose if necessary.
+Once that's done, pull out a bottle of spray cleaner and squirt the line of grime that rings your sink.
+Wipe the residue away with paper towels.
+If you're so not-domestic that you don't have paper towels, use toilet paper.
 Now rinse the sink with water.

 You're ready to begin.
 Have another sip of your tea or gin & tonic.